 - Walmart Marketplace Login – If you have trouble logging in to Seller Center, we’ve provided some quick troubleshooting tips in this guide.

 - Partner Support – This is your #1 resource for help as a Walmart Marketplace Seller.
 To get help, you will need to create a support case (phone support is not offered at this time).
 To get here, log in to Seller Center.
 Click the question mark in the top-right corner.
 Hover over “Self-Help Options,” and click on Partner Support.

 - Prohibited Products Policy – The information in this section is subject to change.
 In addition, there are several exceptions within specific product categories that you might need to be aware of if you sell in those categories.
 Carefully reviewing these restrictions can help keep you in Walmart’s good graces.

 The Bottom Line

-Walmart Marketplace is an ideal selling platform for small suppliers.
+Walmart Marketplace is an ideal alternative for small suppliers that want to test the waters before making a full commitment to Walmart, as well as those already selling online that want to expand their reach.
 Not only can you get your items in front of millions of Walmart shoppers, but it’s a great launchpad to get items on the store shelves.